dimitrov8/SoftUni/CSharp-Fundamentals-Jan-2023/README.md

 - **Regular Expressions:** Learned to use regular expressions for pattern matching.

 - **Database Fundamentals:** Introduction to fundamental concepts of databases.

+- **Objects and Classes**: Explored object-oriented programming concepts, including classes and objects for code organization and modularity.